 A Bachelor of Arts in Dance degree from Grand Canyon University (GCU) can prepare you to position yourself to potentially pursue a future career in the arts.
-Dance majors who graduate from this program may enter the professional realm of concert dance, commercial dance or musical theatre.
-Those who pursue a dance BA offered by the College of Arts and Media at GCU may be prepared to attend graduate school in a diverse set of areas, including dance therapy, choreography performance and business.
+Dance majors who graduate from this program may enter professional industries of concert dance, commercial dance or musical theatre.
+Those who pursue a dance BA offered by the College of Arts and Media at GCU may be prepared to attend graduate school in a diverse set of areas including dance therapy, choreography performance and business.

 As a dance major at GCU, you will have the opportunity to engage in creative collaboration and varied movement practices to cultivate your artistic skills and processes.
 The bachelor’s degree in dance supports dance artists by teaching them how to communicate effectively through movement and reach broad audiences.
 Dance artists often work for themselves and can pursue a range of career opportunities.

-An audition is required for acceptance into the bachelor in dance degree program.
+An audition is required for acceptance into the Bachelor of Arts in Dance degree program.

-Dance courses are offered at five levels and dance majors also participate in master classes and guest artist intensives.
+Dancing technique courses are offered at five levels and, as a dance major, you can also participate in master classes and guest artist intensives.
 At GCU, you are taught how to grow as a dancer, choreographer and artist.